 Nobody wants to lose their home.
 But sometimes financial circumstances turn against you and those financial commitments become simply too much to manage.

-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Lehigh Valley PA, leaving you temporarily without a place to stay.
-In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit (and your ability to get a house in the future).
+The fear of losing one’s home is a nightmare scenario that nobody wants to experience.
+However, financial circumstances can change quickly and unexpectedly, leaving many people struggling to meet their mortgage payments.
+If you find yourself in this situation and your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Lehigh Valley PA, leaving you temporarily without a place to stay.
+In addition to the immediate stress of losing your home, there may be long-term consequences, including a dramatic and long-lasting impact to your credit score (and therefore your ability to get a house in the future).

 No one wants that.
 That’s not an ideal outcome.
 Fortunately, there is a strategy you can take today to help you proactively protect yourself and get back on track to financial solvency.

 The foreclosure process can vary depending on location and the type of mortgage you have.

 Typically, if you become delinquent on a few mortgage payments, your lender will begin by sending you notifications and warnings to remind you of your overdue obligations.
 However, if you continue to default on your mortgage payments over a prolonged period, your lender may take the extreme step of putting your property up for public auction.

 The duration you can remain in your home after it is sold at auction is dictated by state law.
 Regardless, it is inevitable that you will need to locate a new residence at some point.